 - the Holy Spirit is the spirit of truth

 I have decided not to believe the church, but the original source, the Bible.
 God has made sure that you can find it, therefore the search for Him is not unsuccessful – if you start to search.

 Search for truth

 So do not be persuaded that there is no absolute truth in religious matters.
 And also do not believe that you cannot find it.
 Jesus said:

 “If you hold to my teaching, you are really my disciples.
 Then you will know the truth, and the truth will set you free.”Johannes 8:31-32 (NIV)

-Where do we find truth?
+Where to find truth?

 So if you are looking for truth, I recommend you not only to Google, but also to open the bible and deal with Jesus.
 A good start is the gospel of John.
 It says that Jesus told the truth that he heard from God:

 - Jesus spoke the truth he heard from God (John 8:40).